LJY-M/Voice-Guard/README.md

 This implementation is based on [Attack VC](https://github.com/cyhuang-tw/attack-vc), so we only show the implementation of the core functions.

+This algorithm is no longer maintained, please implement it as you wish.

 ## Core coda

 _attack_utils.py_ : implements Voice Guard's core attack flow.